FC Dynamo Moscow: B2C Marketing

 During the season 2021–22, the club upscaled its charity matchday activities with 100 roubles from each ticket and 20% of merchandise sales provided to numerous charity funds.

 Rivalries

 Since its establishment in 1923, Dynamo's historical rival has been Spartak Moscow.
 Clashes between the clubs were seen by their fans and more generally as the most important games in the Soviet Union for more than three decades, attracting thousands of spectators.
 (Ironically, however, on New Year's Day in 1936, it was a combined Dynamo-Spartak team that traveled to Paris to face Racing Club de France, then one of Europe's top teams.)
-Dynamo clinched the first-ever Soviet League by beating Spartak 1–0 at Dynamo Stadium in front of 70,000 spectators.
+Dynamo clinched the first-ever Soviet League by beating Spartak 1–0 at Dynamo Stadium.
 Spartak responded by winning the championship the following year.